practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 After improving my Python program here and there, I thought that this a good computer program for me to test new languages.

-Though only in middle of June 2025 I made further improvements to my original Python program because I learned that also Python has a concept for fast string concatenation: *StringIO*: https://docs.python.org/3/library/io.html#io.StringIO
+Though only in the middle of June 2025 I made further improvements to my original Python program because I learned that also Python has a concept for fast string concatenation: *StringIO*: https://docs.python.org/3/library/io.html#io.StringIO

 This helped to make the Python program running faster.
 In other words: I still revisit old programs to improve them, not only in terms of execution speed but also in terms of number of lines of source code ("verbosity", "LOC") or memory leaks after program exit, if feasible.

 Though this is not meant to be project for benchmarking execution speeds, nor has it started as such, but I always take a deeper look into a program when I have the feeling that it's maybe unfairly on the slow side because of my deficits with using a new programming language.

-However, benchmarking execution speeds is the easiest of all benchmarking:
+However, measuring execution speeds is the easiest of all benchmarking:

 _**Even though most benchmarks aren’t worth the pixels they’re printed on, people seem to like them...**_ from: https://wren.io/performance.html